 We all know that writing is not just about assembling words, but also about assembling ideas.
-When we actually sit down to write, we may have our ideas all worked out in advance or we may have no idea what we want to say - just a desire to say something.
+When we actually sit down to write, we may have our ideas all worked out in advance or we may have no idea what we want to say -

 Some of us must labor on projects that we hate, but which have been assigned to us.
 Others may simply be in love with the notion of being a writer, but haven't a thing to say.
 Regardless of why we are writing, we all share the desire to create an expression that has meaning to our audience.